FHSA vs HBP

 How is the FHSA different from the HBP?

-You can use both a First Home Savings Account (FHSA) and the Home Buyers’ Plan (HBP) to purchase a new home, provided you meet each plan’s eligibility requirements.
+You can use both a First Home Savings Account (FHSA) and the Home Buyers’ Plan (HBP) to purchase a first home, provided you meet each plan’s eligibility requirements.
 But the main difference between an FHSA and an HBP is that the HBP requires you to repay your withdrawn funds, whereas the FHSA doesn’t require any repayment.

 With an FHSA, you can contribute up to $8,000 per year, with a lifetime contribution limit of $40,000.
-Your contributions are tax-deductible and your qualifying withdrawals are tax-free when you buy a qualifying home.
+Your contributions are tax-deductible, and your qualifying withdrawals are tax-free when you buy a qualifying home.
 You’re not borrowing any money, so there’s nothing to pay back.
-Learn more about FHSA contributions

-HBP
+Features FHSA HBP

 Eligibility

-First-time homebuyers living in Canada.
-See rules.
+First-time homebuyers with RRSPs living in Canada.

 Tax-free withdrawals

 Only if you’re buying a qualifying home.
-See rules.

 Only if you make repayments within a specified timeframe.
-See rules.

 Can I use the FHSA and HBP together?